redhat-et/microshift-demos/topolvm-demo/README.md

 # TopoLVM Demo
 This demo walks through steps necessary to install the TopoLVM CSI plugin on top of MicroShift, running in a RHEL for Edge virtual machine.
-Included with this demo are Kubernetes manifests derived from the [TopoLVM production deploy demo](topolvm/topolvm/deploy/README.md).
+Included with this demo are Kubernetes manifests derived from the [TopoLVM production deploy demo](https://github.com/topolvm/topolvm/tree/main/deploy).

+# Required!

+LVM partitioning must be enabled in the os-tree demo's [kickstart file](../ostree-demo/image-builder/kickstart.ks).

 ## Environment Configuration

 This demo follows after the [MicroShift ostree demo](../ostree-demo).
 It is assumed that a RHEL for Edge guest OS is running and ready to upgrade to a MicroShift rpm-ostree layer (i.e. completed up through step [Provisioning a VM with the ostree, looking around](../ostree-demo#provisioning-a-vm-with-the-ostree-looking-around)).
 That said, these steps should work for MicroShift deployed to any supported OS.
 To initialize a bring-your-own OS environment, see [Microshift documentation](https://microshift.io/docs/getting-started/).

-For reference, see the original [TopoLVM on Kubernetes demo](topolvm/topolvm/deploy/README.md)
+For reference, see the original [TopoLVM on Kubernetes demo](https://github.com/topolvm/topolvm/tree/main/deploy)

 The manifests in this demo were generated using [Helm](https://helm.sh/).
 See [TopoLVM helm charts](https://github.com/topolvm/topolvm/tree/main/charts/topolvm) for Helm instructions.
 The following chart values were overridden for this demo: